 This chapter describes the operation of the Load Sharing Module and its internal circuits.
-Figure 1-3 is a block diagram of the circuits in the module.
+Figure 1-4 is a block diagram of the circuits in the module.

-The Load Sharing Module senses the power output of a generator and provides a 0.5-4.5 Vdc signal to the speed control to adjust the power output of the engine-generator set to match the reference power level.
-The Load Sharing Module can also produce a droop condition (instead of isochronous load-sharing), making it possible to connect the generator set in parallel with either a generator set which is running isochronously, or with an infinite bus.
+The Load Sharing Module senses the power output of a generator and provides a pulse-width modulated signal to the Caterpillar digital speed control to adjust the power output of the engine-generator set to match the reference power level.
+The Load Sharing Module can also produce a droop condition (instead of isochronous load-sharing) for the engine with Caterpillar digital speed control, making it possible to connect the generator set in parallel with either a generator set which is running isochronously, or with an infinite bus.